piotrmurach/tty-prompt/README.md

 end
 ```

-to change default range validation error message do:
+To change default range validation error message do:

 ```ruby
 prompt.ask('How spicy on scale (1-5)? ') do |q|